SabineWren/Quiver/README.md

 5. Restart WoW

 ### Option 2 - Clone latest release
 Requires Git.
-Easy to update with addon managers or `git pull`
+Easy to update with addon managers or `git pull --rebase`
 1. Open a terminal in your addons directory
 2. `git clone https://github.com/SabineWren/Quiver --branch latest-release`
 3. Restart WoW
+> [!Tip]
+> If you download Quiver through an addon manager, it may default to source code.
+Change the branch to `latest-release`.
+>
+> Addon managers do not warn you about breaking changes.
+See the [changelog](https://github.com/SabineWren/Quiver/blob/main/Changelog.md) or [release notes](https://github.com/SabineWren/Quiver/releases) after updating.

 ### Option 3 - Build from source
 Do you live on the bleeding edge?